 Pass level 4

-Students learn to identify subject matter for potential readerships; develop research, interviewing and editing techniques for radio, TV and print; practise on-the-spot reportage; and find original angles and relevant sources for their stories.
+You will learn to identify subject matter for potential readerships; develop research, interviewing and editing techniques for radio, TV and print; practise on-the-spot reportage; and find original angles and relevant sources for their stories.
 They will be encouraged to seek professional publication for good stories, which will also be published on the course website.
-LO3, LO4
+[LOs 1,2,3,]

-They learn how to write/create content in different formats, from in-depth profiles to on-the-spot crisis reporting or well-researched investigations, which will be assessed in two portfolios, developing varied writing skills.
-LO1, LO5, LO6
+How to write/create content in different formats, from in-depth profiles to on-the-spot crisis reporting or well-researched investigations, which will be assessed in two portfolios.
+[3,4]

-They develop the professional techniques and writing disciplines required by the different approaches and styles of the industry, including news and report writing for newspapers, magazines, radio and TV, websites.
+Develop the professional techniques and writing disciplines required by the different approaches and styles of the industry, including news and report writing for newspapers, magazines, radio and TV, websites.
 Writing and creating media to precise length and deadline will be important, as will original research.
-Use of mobile technology will be encouraged, as will social media and social media video.
-LO1, LO6, LO7
+Use of mobile technology will be encouraged.
+[1,2,3]

-Through discussion and presentation, risk evaluation and ethical concerns arising from collaboration and commissioning practice will be explored.
-LO5, LO7
+Explore risk evaluation and ethical concerns arising from collaboration and commissioning practice .

 Balance of independent study and scheduled teaching activity